-Gender -Neutral Designation on PennDOT Driver's Licenses and Photo ID Cards
+Gender Designation Options on PennDOT Driver's Licenses and Photo ID Cards

 PennDOT is proud of its long history of accommodating Pennsylvanians with different needs, from offering knowledge testing and services in 18 languages to providing privacy screens for customers with sensory issues or other needs that would benefit from privacy while their license or ID photo is taken.